Pylons/pyramid/docs/narr/unittesting.rst

 "dummy template renderer" named ``templates/show.pt`` via the ``registerTemplateRenderer`` function (a ``repoze.bfg.testing`` API);
 this function returns a DummyTemplateRenderer instance which we hang on to for later.
-We then call ``DummyRequest`` to get a dummy request object, and ``DummyModel`` to get a dummy context object.
+We then create a ``DummyRequest`` object (it simulates a WebOb request object), and we create a ``DummyModel`` context object.
 We call the function being tested with the manufactured context and request.
 When the function is called, ``render_template_to_response`` will call the "dummy" template renderer object instead of the real template renderer object.
-When it's called, it will set attributes on itself corresponding to the non-path keyword arguments provided to the ``render_template_to_response`` function.
+When the dummy renderer is called, it will set attributes on itself corresponding to the non-path keyword arguments provided to the ``render_template_to_response`` function.
 We check that the ``say`` parameter sent into the template rendering function was ``Hello`` in